mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 1. In the View "Fields" settings, leave "The selected style or row format does not use fields" as is (see explanation below).
 1. Under "Path", add a path where your REST export will be accessible to Workbench.
 As noted above, this value is also what you should use in the `view_path` setting in your Workbench configuration file.
 1. Under "Pager" > "Items to display", choose "Paged output, mini pager".
 In "Pager options" choose 10 items to display.
 1. Under "Path settings" > "Access", choose "Permission" and "View published content".
-Under "Authentication", choose "basic_auth".
+Under "Authentication", choose "basic_auth" and "cookie".

 Here is a screenshot illustrating these settings: